manpagez: man pages & more

 tic checks string capabilities to ensure that those with

 parameters will be valid expressions.
-It does this check only for
+It does this check only

-the -x option are ignored.
+with the -x option are ignored.

--D tells tic to print the database locations that it knows about, and
+-D tells tic to print the database locations that it knows about,

-than printing a list of database locations.
+error rather than printing a list of database locations.

--e names
+-e list

-list of terminals.
+terminal types.
 If any name or alias of a terminal matches one

-of the names in the list, the entry will be written or translated
+of the names in the list, the entry will be written or

-option may require -I or -C.)
+compiled, this option may require -I or -C.)

--f Display complex terminfo strings which contain if/then/else/endif
+-f Display complex terminfo strings which contain

-expressions indented for readability.
+if/then/else/endif expressions indented for readability.

 -G Display constant literals in decimal form rather than their